-A popular dish from Sindhi Cuisine, Sindhi Koki is a flatbread with a fabulous taste and interesting texture.
-It is a breakfast dish made using wheat flour, besan, spices, and herbs.
-Here is how to make it.
+A popular dish from Sindhi cuisine, Sindhi Koki is a flatbread with a fabulous taste and interesting texture.
+It is a breakfast dish made using wheat flour, besan, spices, and herbs (vegan).

 Jump to:

-Sindhi Koki is a popular flatbread that is made by preparing a dough of wheat and gram flour mixed nicely with some finely chopped onions, aromatic spices, and coriander leaves by adding little water at a time.
+Sindhi Koki is a popular dish in Sindhi Cuisine.
+It is basically a flatbread made by preparing a dough of wheat and gram flour mixed with finely chopped onions, aromatic spices, and cilantro.

 This bread gets its texture from a unique cooking method, where the dough is rolled and cooked twice.